“There is not a crime, there is not a dodge, there is not a trick, there is not a swindle, there is not a vice which does not live by secrecy.”

 Australia does not have a good reputation when it comes to animal usage.
 We are the fourth highest user, behind only China, Japan and the United States, with no commitment to reduce the numbers used.
 And unlike more progressive nations we do not have any government-funded institutions dedicated to the development and validation of alternative research methods.

 Australia has a long way to go in giving laboratory animals a better deal – lifting the veil of secrecy, by following in the EU’s footsteps – should be the first step.

 What can you do?

-Please use the form below to tell the Minister for Health, Greg Hunt, how important it is to provide transparency of animal experimentation.
-You can use the text provided or compose your own.
+Please contact the Minister for Health and Aged Care, the Hon.
+Mark Butler expressing how important it is to provide transparency of animal experimentation.
+You can use the text provided or compose your own to the Minister.